 • Enjoy snorkeling in quiet coves among active and colorful fish, and possibly dolphins, manta rays, and turtles

-• Wonder at the islands’ volcanic geology?compare “old” and “new” islands
+• Wonder at the islands’ volcanic geology and compare “old” and “new” islands

 • Explore mangrove lagoons by small boat for an even more intimate experience